NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M02-Gettingstarted.md

 2. **Check out the keys and endpoint**: Locate the authentication credentials required to access Azure AI services via APIs.

-3. **See Azure AI services in action**: Explore AI capabilities like face detection using interactive demos in the Azure AI Foundry portal.
+3. **See Azure AI services in action**: Explore AI capabilities like face detection using interactive demos in the Microsoft Foundry portal.

 ## Pre-requisites